Skip to main content

 "A CGM is not a forever device.
 It is tuition for a 2-week course on your own body.
 Once you learn which foods spike you and how movement flattens the curve, you graduate with knowledge that protects you for life."

-• You might learn that sushi rice spikes you harder than ice cream.
+• You might learn that sushi rice raises your glucose more than ice cream does.

 • You may discover that a 10-minute walk after dinner cuts your post-meal spike in half.